CodeYourFuture/curriculum/content/js1/sprints/4/prep/index.md

 ## Learning objectives

+- Execute a test script
+- Isolate a test case in a test suite
+- Differentiate between running code with `node` command and with an `npm` script, such as `npm test`
 - Interpret documentation to determine how part of an 3rd API behaves
 - Define the term _API_
+- Outline what `npm test` command does
+- Define _dependency_
 - Explain why we use interfaces in programming
 - List the benefits of using a 3rd party software library when programming
 - Explain the purpose of each syntactic element of a test case implemented in Jest